debops/debops/docs/ansible/roles/docker_compose_service/guides.rst

        + '/docker_compose_service/paperless/admin_password'
        + ' length=24 chars=ascii_letters,digits') }}"

-   # API tokens of the dedicated sidecar accounts.
+   # API token of the dedicated sidecar account.
 Generated by the post_main
    # custom task and stored in the secret directory.
 Empty on a fresh install
    # (see "Dedicated service accounts" below). lookup('file', ...) is used
    # instead of 'password' because the value is produced inside the container,